Published Papers

 (Video Presentation)

-This paper incorporates product standard regulations into a multi-country general equilibrium framework with firm heterogeneity and variable markups.
+This paper investigates the positive international spillover effects of non-discriminatory product regulations, such as quality standards.
+We incorporate regulations into a multi-country general equilibrium framework with firm heterogeneity and variable markups.
 We model regulations as a fixed cost that any firm selling to an economy must pay, consistent with stylized facts that we present.
-The fixed cost can improve allocative efficiency by reallocating production towards high-quality firms, who under-produce in the market allocation, and away from low-quality firms least able to bear compliance costs.
-Importantly, the fixed cost generates a positive externality on the rest of the world as it induces entry of high-quality firms, and it improves the terms of trade of the non-imposing countries.
-Because of this positive externality, given a level of market access, governments do not choose domestic standards efficiently.
-The result justifies international cooperation based on the fact that such cooperation can improve welfare.
+We demonstrate that in the presence of variable markups, the fixed cost generates a positive spillover on the rest of the world as it induces entry of high-quality firms, and it improves the terms of trade of the non-imposing countries.
+We argue that the benefits of such regulations are not fully realized under non-cooperative policy settings, leading to a call for international cooperation in setting regulations.
 We estimate our model and apply its gravity formulation to quantify the global welfare consequences of altering regulatory policies, the extent of the positive externalities across countries, the effects of cooperation, and the comparison with further tariff liberalization.
+Our analysis reveals that the entry of new high-quality firms, rather than changes in terms of trade, is the main quantitative driver of international spillovers.

 What role do spillover effects play in firm resilience during crises?
 Using high-frequency data on over 7 million import transactions, we ask this question in the context of the large trade disruption faced by US importers in the months immediately following the initial COVID-19 shock.
 While US firms saw a reduction in imports due to Covid-related trade disruptions to their suppliers, these effects were lower for importers in counties that received greater loans under the Paycheck Protection Program (PPP), a government stimulus program aimed at small businesses.
 While the importers are not direct recipients of PPP loans, a one standard deviation increase in indirect exposure to PPP reduces the effect of the supply shock faced by the firm by approximately one-fifth.
 The effects are largest in counties with larger number of small suppliers and higher input-output industry linkages, and those with greater share of small and medium enterprises (SMEs).
 We also see similar effects of PPP preserving job growth at the county level even as the trade shock takes a negative toll on local employment.
 Our results point to local spillovers between SMEs that were PPP recipients and large importers as being an important determinant of firm resiliency during the pandemic.